Ghirensics/ghiro/docs/src/usage/administration.rst

     python manage.py auto_upload

-Now directory monitoring is running, a tree of folder related to cases in your system will be created, for example:
+Now directory monitoring is running, a tree of folders related to cases will be created, for example:

 .. image:: ../_images/auto_upload_folders.png

-As you can see there are many folder, one for each case stored, with the case id in the folder name.
+As you can see there are many folders, one for each case stored, with the case id in the folder name.
-You should only put the images you want to be analyzed inside a case folder, ghiro will automatically process them, store inside the case with the same id of the folder name, and remove the original file from disk.
+You should only put the images you want to analyze in a case folder, ghiro will automatically process them, and remove the original file from disk.

-This feature comes to help in many situations:
+This feature is designed to help in many situations:

  * When you need to provide people an easy way to submit images to Ghiro, you could just setup a shared folder.
- * If you need to analyze a large amount of data, you could submit with a files copy command.
+ * If you need to analyze a large amount of data, you could submit with a copy files command.

 .. warning::
         Don't use the Auto Upload directory configured in `AUTO_UPLOAD_DIR` as a permanent storage!